Global minimisation of nonconvex functions by generalising the mirror descent method: Preliminaries

-Following we state the definition of the abstract convex hull of any set. \begin{definition}[Abstract Convex Hull of a set~\parencite{rubinov:2000}] The intersection of all $L$-convex sets containing a set $C\subset L$ is called the \emph{abstract convex hull} of $C$ and denoted $\co_L C$. \end{definition}
+To characterise the minimal $L$-convex set containing a given subset, we introduce the following definition of the abstract convex hull. \begin{definition}[Abstract Convex Hull of a set~\cite{rubinov:2000}] The intersection of all $L$-convex sets containing a set $C\subset L$ is called the \emph{abstract convex hull} of $C$ and denoted $\co_L C$. \end{definition} The following property is a direct consequence of the definition.